 Friday 8 November | 12.30-20.00

 New to 2019, Aesthetica introduces the Industry Marketplace.
 The first event of its kind in the UK, it is a platform for attendees and delegates to engage with key organisations from across the sector, including international film festivals, screen agencies, sales agents, global distributors and renowned universities.
-It is a destination for individuals to meet face-to-face with those changing the industry today.
+It is a destination for individuals to meet face-to-face with those changing the industry today – providing a platform for networking and idea generation.

 This year’s edition welcomes 40 exhibitors, including BFI Network, Locarno Film Festival, Creative England, Edinburgh Film Festival, Sheffield Doc/Fest, Hijack Post, London College of Communication and Festival Formula.
 These industry leaders and cultural pioneers will each occupy a dedicated exhibition space, attracting around 3,000 international directors, delegates and students.
 The Industry Marketplace will be a dynamic and accessible space for conversation and exchange.